 How Should You Move a Lamp?

 Lamps are fragile home accents.
 Never stack lamp-filled boxes or bins on top of one another in your car or a moving truck.
-The weight of one box/bin on the other can increase the risk of breakage.
+The weight of one box/bin on the other can increase the risk of breakage, and if you don’t pack/move it properly, you’ll soon find yourself looking to find out more about a new lamp because you’ve damaged yours in the moving process.
 A professional mover should know how to transport fragile items without a significant breakage risk.
-If you’ve chosen to use this type of service, alert the movers to the contents of the containers — both the base and the shade.
+If you’ve chosen to use this type of service, alert the movers to the contents of the containers – both the base and the shade.

 Do you need help with your next move?
 Contact Dixie Moving & Storage, Inc., for more information.